-Gail S. Port is head of the Interdepartmental Environmental Group.
-Gail has been practicing environmental law, land use and litigation for over 35 years.
-Her practice at Proskauer is concentrated in counseling clients, nationally and internationally, respecting environmental risks in mergers and acquisitions, real estate transactions and financings; environmental compliance; Superfund and RCRA cases; federal and state enforcement proceedings; sustainability and climate change issues; remediation; environmental litigation and administrative proceedings; land use matters; and historic preservation.
+Gail S. Port is head of Proskauer’s Interdepartmental Environmental Group.
+Gail has been practicing environmental law, land use and litigation for almost 40 years.
+Her practice is concentrated in counseling clients nationally and internationally regarding environmental risks.

-Prior to joining Proskauer, from 1984-1989, Gail was the Deputy General Counsel, and Acting General Counsel, and the chief environmental advisor to the New York State Urban Development Corporation, where she was involved in the environmental law aspects of high visibility large-scale land use and development projects and related financing transactions.
+Prior to joining Proskauer, from 1984-1989, Gail was the deputy general counsel, acting general counsel and chief environmental advisor to the New York State Urban Development Corporation, where she was involved in the environmental law aspects of high-visibility, large-scale land use and development projects and related financing transactions.
 Before her public service, Gail was an associate at a prominent environmental boutique law firm.

-Gail recently was honored by being invited by her peers to become a Fellow of the American College of Environmental Lawyers, a professional association of preeminent environmental lawyers with distinguished careers.
-The induction will take place in the Fall 2012.
-In addition, from June 1992, following her appointment by Governor Mario Cuomo (and State Senate confirmation), Gail served for the past 20 years as one of only five citizen members on the New York State Environmental Board.
-She had been reappointed to the Board twice by Governor Pataki and then served at the pleasure of Governors Spitzer, Paterson and Andrew Cuomo).
+Gail is a fellow of the American College of Environmental Lawyers, a professional association of preeminent environmental lawyers with distinguished careers.
+In addition, since her appointment by Governor Mario Cuomo (and State Senate confirmation) in 1992, Gail has served as one of only five citizen members on the New York State Environmental Board.

 Gail has lectured and written widely on a broad spectrum of environmental topics.
 She also was an adjunct faculty member of Pace University School of Law, where she taught “Commercial Environmental Law.”